MysteryPancake/Rule-Book/README.md

 * `UserDefaults.standard` must be used to save data such as scores and progress.
 * `arc4random` or `arc4random_uniform` must be used to get random numbers.
 * `.init` mustn't be used when calling functions with specific arguments.
+* Variables must be `private` unless intended to be globally overridden.
 * Overridable classes must have as many `final` properties as possible.
 * `"String \(variable)"` must be used to join variables with strings.
 * Dictionaries must be `x: [Any: Any] = [:]`, not `x = [Any: Any]()`.